Editing midi in reaper using osara

 - Active MIDI item follows selection changes in arrange view.
 Should be checked.

-from the midi editor, you should set those options too, by opening any midi item as described on the first couple of steps here if you don't know how, and then pressing alt plus O once the editor is open.
+from the midi editor, you should set the following options too, by opening any midi item as described on the first couple of steps here if you don't know how, and then pressing alt plus O once the editor is open.

 - Allow MIDI note edit to extend the media item: checked.